 How to Clean a Paintball Gun

-One thing that is important to note is that all guns are different.
-Consult your manufacturer's model to see the specifics of how to clean your paintball marker.
+When you have your area set up and your gun de-gassed with all batteries removed, you are ready to begin cleaning the paintball gun.
+This will be done in many small steps.
+Make sure you stay organized as you go to keep everything as simple as possible.
+One important thing to note is that all guns are different.
+Consult your paintball gun’s owner manual to see the specifics of how to clean your paintball marker.
 The following is a list of general tips and areas of focus, but the exact details will depend on your exact paintball marker.

 How to Clean a Paintball Gun Barrel

 One of the first - and easiest - steps is to clean your paintball gun barrel.
-For this, you may want to keep a second squeegee nearby in case there's too much for one to clean.
+For this, you may want to keep a second squeegee or barrel maid nearby in case there's too much for one to clean.
 This will prevent you from having to stop and go rinse your squeegee in the middle of the process.
+If your barrel is removable (most are simply unscrewed and removed) then cleaning will be much easier.
+Simply unscrew the barrel and run your squeegee or paintball barrel swab through the interior, pulling it through.
+You'll want to take several passes and use some sort of cleaner - even water works well for this.

+One of the most important steps is to make sure that you let the barrel dry thoroughly when you're done.
+It's a good idea to dry it yourself rather than blow-drying it or letting it air dry.
+Leaving the water in the tube can lead to rust and corrosion which can affect your shots.
 It's important to note that gunk will build up in the barrel of your paintball marker.
 You're firing balls of paint down a small tube at a high rate, so don't think you can get away without this crucial maintenance.
 Removing the debris and gunk will increase accuracy as well as lengthen the life of your barrel.

 Cleaning the Body of a Paintball Marker